 Are Australian Shepherds Good With Cats?

-The first problem which might occur is the herding instinct of the Aussies.
+The first problem that might occur is the herding instinct of the Aussies.
 These dogs tend to herd everything that moves.
-The cat might be the Aussies herding subject, in lack of sheep.
+The cat might be the Aussie’s herding subject, in lack of sheep.
 Aussies tend to be bossy, and so do cats.
 However, this issue can be resolved with proper training.

 And lastly, the Aussies create strong bonds with their humans.
 While not exceedingly jealous, they are possessive, especially of their favorite person.
 So, if your dog sees the cat in your lap, you might have a problem.
 However, Australian Shepherds are not aggressive by nature and will never harm a cat.
 Although, expect some barking and funny behavior.